 The School considers the parents / guardians as having a vital role in the education of pupils on E-Safety.
-The School uses the following main strategies for working in partnership with parents in ensuring the ongoing safety of the pupils:
+The school uses the following main strategies for working in partnership with parents in ensuring the ongoing safety of the pupils:

-- (i) Twilight information sessions and Information Evenings at the start of the academic year are used to educate pupils and parents on E-Safety related issues and the importance of responsible online use - (ii) The DSL uses the weekly bulletin to provide information relating to topical E-Safety issues for parents, encouraging school and parents to work in partnership to ensure the safety of all pupils
+- (i) Curriculum Evenings at the start of the academic year are used to educate parents on E-Safety related issues and the importance of responsible online use. - (ii) An E-Safety Charter is issued to parents at the start of each year. - (iii) The Head of Preparatory Department uses the weekly bulletin to provide information relating to topical E-Safety issues for parents, encouraging school and parents to work in partnership to ensure the safety of all pupils.